-Vanderbilt University will impose disciplinary sanctions on students, ranging from a warning or reprimand, to disciplinary probation, suspension, or expulsion and referral for state or federal prosecution, for violation of its alcohol and controlled substances policy.
+Vanderbilt University will impose disciplinary sanctions on students or student organizations, ranging from a warning or reprimand to disciplinary probation, suspension, or expulsion and referral for state or federal prosecution, for violation of its alcohol and controlled substances policy.
 As is the case with violations of other University policies, sanctions imposed will be appropriate to the severity and circumstances of the violation.
-The student's previous record, attitude, and the seriousness of the offense will be taken into account in the determination of sanction.
+The student or organization's previous record, attitude, and the seriousness of the offense will be taken into account in the determination of sanction.